kimbilaontoast/kimbilaontoast.github.io/_posts/2024-08-1-noise-and-signal.md

 You’ve stepped this body into the forest, without possessions, or money.
 Giving up a meaningful trade, you seek no recognition in roles.
-Letting go of friends and lovers, even family; your life is fading like a bleached polaroid.
+Letting go of friends and lovers, even family; your life is fading like a bleached memory.

-You’ve made some strong choices in coming here, haven't you?.
+You’ve made some strong choices in coming here, haven't you?
 You’ve banished *Māra's* toys of deception - things you said you’d leave behind.
 Yet you seek out other measures, to distract, and blame.